Getting a Mortgage In The USA

 Owning a home is part of the American Dream, and this also extends to many UK nationals looking for a mortgage to buy property in the US.

-In this article we’ll look at how to get finance to buy a house in the USA, how the mortgage market differs from the UK, and why the shrewd move to find the best deal is to seek advice from a broker who specialises in US mortgages.
+In this article, we’ll examine how to get finance to buy a house in the USA, how the mortgage market differs from the UK, and why seeking advice from a broker who specialises in US mortgages is the smart move to find the best deal.

 Can UK residents get a mortgage in the USA?

 Yes.
 It’s very common for people from overseas to buy property in the States using an overseas mortgage.
-And many borrowers are able to complete in less than two months provided they are properly prepared before applying.
+Many borrowers are able to complete the transaction in less than two months, provided they are properly prepared before applying.

 How do mortgages work in the USA?